 As usual, the diamond-cut hands feature generous amounts of white Superluminova at their tips that contribute greatly to the timekeeper’s nighttime readability.

-The watch will be sold on a black crocodile strap with stainless steel folding clasp that greatly contributes to the gadget’s overall level of comfort.
+The Pontos Day Date Blue Dial will be sold on a black crocodile strap with a stainless steel folding clasp that greatly contributes to the gadget’s overall level of comfort.

 Build Quality: 5/5